-So what are the main differences between Zoom and Skype that make Zoom an obvious choice?
+What are the main differences between Zoom and Skype that make Zoom an obvious choice?
 Here is what we’ve discovered from using Zoom for the past few years that make it superior to Skype for teachers:

 - Zoom can record the classroom natively

-- The breakout room feature is very helpful
+- The breakout room feature is beneficial

 - Share multiple screens with ease

 - Annotations and collaboration